MarkNenadov/websocket_proxpy/README.md

 6. If you are using FORCED_URL or FORCED_URL_NO_PASSWORD, skip this step.
-Otherwise send the url you wish to connect to in json, like so:
+Otherwise send the url you wish to connect to in json, like so: ws://localhost:8081/test

-    {"url": "ws://localhost:8081/test"}
+    {"url": ""}

     You will receive a json response where "status" is either "ok" or "error"  with an elaboration in "message.

 7. Send X amount of websocket requests, which will be passed along to the proxied websocket.

-8. When you are done and want to connection terminated, send:
+8. When you are done and want the connection terminated, send:
     {"action": "close"}